 I Don't Wanna Go Home (demo)

 At the End of the Rainbow

 Mrs. Toad's Cookies

-There's no Mellotron on the following year's Hope (***½), but third time round, Sir Army Suit is something of a return to the band's roots, sadly without any killer songs.
-It's something of a mixed bag, to be honest, chopping and changing between styles with bewildering regularity, and is rather harder to recommend than their earlier work.
-Two 'Tron tracks, with flutes under real strings on opener A Routine Day, and a little strings pitchbend work on Silly Boys, but that would seem to be it.
+There's nothing on the following year's Hope (***½), but third time round, Sir Army Suit is something of a return to the band's roots, sadly without any killer songs.
+It's something of a mixed bag, to be honest, chopping and changing between styles with bewildering regularity and is rather harder to recommend than their earlier work.
+Two Mellotron tracks, with flutes under real strings on opener A Routine Day and a little strings pitchbend work on Silly Boys, but that would seem to be it.